digital-asset/daml/triggers/simulations/overview.rst

 This method is used to define all the components that a given simulation is to take into account.
 So, to define a simulation with no trigger components and no external components, one could write:

 .. code-block:: scala
+  class ExampleSimulation extends TriggerMultiProcessSimulation {
     override protected def triggerMultiProcessSimulation: Behavior[Unit] = {
       implicit def applicationId: ApiTypes.ApplicationId = this.applicationId

       Behaviors.setup { context =>
         val setup = for {
           client <- defaultLedgerClient()
           party <- allocateParty(client)
         } yield (client, party)
         val (client, actAs) = Await.result(setup, simulationConfig.simulationSetupTimeout)
         val ledger = context.spawn(LedgerProcess.create(client), "ledger")

         // Trigger and external components could be defined here

         Behaviors.empty
       }
     }
+  }

-Trigger simulations may have their default configurations modified by overriding:
+Trigger simulations may have their default configurations modified by overriding the inherited field:

 .. code-block:: scala
   protected implicit lazy val simulationConfig: TriggerSimulationConfig

-So, to have a simulation run for 42 seconds, one would write:
+So, to have a simulation run for 42 seconds, one would override with:

 .. code-block:: scala
   override protected implicit lazy val simulationConfig: TriggerSimulationConfig =
     TriggerSimulationConfig(simulationDuration = 42.seconds)

-As trigger simulations are defined as Scalatests, they may be ran using the a variant of ``bazel test`` (assuming the relevant ``BUILD.bazel`` files are also defined to allow the simulation code to build).
+As trigger simulations are defined as Scalatests, they may be ran using a variant of ``bazel test`` (assuming the relevant ``BUILD.bazel`` files are also defined to allow the simulation code to build).

-Under the hood, each simulation component is implemented in Scala code as an Akka typed actor.
+Under the hood, each simulation component is implemented in Scala code as an `Akka typed actor <https://doc.akka.io/docs/akka/current/typed/index.html>`_.

 Ledger Process Component
 ------------------------